microsoft/TypeScript/doc/spec.md

 f(g<A, B>(7));
 ```

-could be interpreted as  a call to ‘f’ with two arguments, ‘g < A’ and ‘B > (7)’.
+could be interpreted as  a call to ‘f’ with two arguments, ‘g &lt; A’ and ‘B > (7)’.
 Alternatively, it could be interpreted as a call to ‘f’ with one argument, which is a call to a generic function ‘g’ with two type arguments and one regular argument.

 The grammar ambiguity is resolved as follows: In a context where one possible interpretation of a sequence of tokens is an *Arguments* production, if the initial sequence of tokens forms a syntactically correct *TypeArguments* production and is followed by a ‘`(`‘ token, then the sequence of tokens is processed an *Arguments* production, and any other possible interpretation is discarded.
 Otherwise, the sequence of tokens is not considered an *Arguments* production.